-2.2.5 Total oligosaccharide amounts and cumulative effect
+2.3.6 Total oligosaccharide amounts and cumulative effect

-This Application, if approved, will add permissions for four new oligosaccharides to IFP.
-These will be permitted to be added either as single ingredients (2'FL/DFL, LNT, 6'-SL and 3'-SL) or as a mixture (see Table 1).
-The proposed maximum amounts for each are consistent with the concentrations of these individual oligosaccharides in human milk (refer to Section 4.5 of SD1).
-In terms of the total amount of HMOs to be added, the combined maximum amount of 2'-FL or 2'-FL/LNnT or 2'-FL/DFL, LNT, 6'-SL and 3'-SL would total 0.15 g/100 kJ added to IFP.
-This amount is less than the lower limit of average total oligosaccharide concentration reported in mature human milk (10 - 15 g/L or 0.34 - 0.51g/100 kJ), as reported by Zhang et al. (2021).
-As the oligosaccharides listed in Table 1 represent the most abundant HMOs in mature human milk (Soyyilmaz et al. 2021), it is unlikely that the additional permissions requested in this Application, or in future applications, would exceed concentrations in human milk.
+The approved draft variation adds permissions for four new oligosaccharides to infant formula products.
+These are permitted to be added either as single ingredients (2'-FL/DFL, LNT, 6'-SL and 3'-SL) or as a mixture (see Table 3).
+The maximum amounts for each are consistent with the concentrations of these individual oligosaccharides in human milk (refer to Section 4.5 of SD1).
+In terms of the total amount of HMOs to be added, the combined maximum amount of 2'-FL or 2'-FL/LNnT or 2'-FL/DFL, LNT, 6'-SL and 3'-SL would total 0.15 g/100 kJ added to infant formula products.
+This amount is less than the lower limit of average total oligosaccharide concentration reported in mature human milk ($10 - 15 \text{ g/L or } 0.34 - 0.51 \text{ g/}100 \text{ kJ}^{13}$), as reported by Zhang et al. (2021).
+As the oligosaccharides listed in Table 3 represent the most abundant HMOs in mature human milk (Soyyilmaz et al. 2021), it is unlikely that the additional permissions in this application, or in future applications, would exceed concentrations in human milk.